Faculty:

 Jay Morrow

-Jay is a senior Mechanical Engineering student at Temple University.
+Jay earned his B.S. degree from the Mechanical Engineering Department at Temple University.
 He joined DSLab in May 2020 and has been involved with research focused on simulating and optimizing a high-performance boat.
-Jay currently has an engineering internship with KBR and is working on a senior design project that is investigating autonomous vehicle navigation for use on small watercraft.
-Jay also has experience as a teaching assistant for various math courses including Calculus II, III, and Differential Equations I. In his spare time, he enjoys reading, sailing, kayaking, playing his trombone, and growing tomatoes.
+Jay did an engineering internship with KBR and investigated autonomous vehicle navigation for use on small watercraft for his senior design project.
+Jay also has experience as a teaching assistant for various math courses, including Calculus II, III, and Differential Equations I. In his spare time, he enjoys reading, sailing, kayaking, playing his trombone, and growing tomatoes.

 Shinae Na